ddnexus/pagy/README.md

 ## Branches and Pull Requests

-`master` is the latest rubygem-published release (plus changes that don't affect the actual gem behavior, e.g. tests).
+`master` is the latest rubygem-published release (plus changes that don't affect the actual gem behavior, e.g. doc, tests).
 You should use it as the base branch for pull requests, because it will not be force-rebased.

 `dev` is the development branch that is kept rebased on top of `master`, so expect it to be force-rebased (i.e. do not use it as the base for your commits).
 Use `dev` as a preview for trying the new code that will be merged in the next release, but please, don't use it as the base branch for pull requests.